Title IX/Sexual Harassment

 • The Title IX Coordinator

-Individuals attending the hearing are subject to the College's Rules of Decorum.
+Individuals attending the hearing are subject to the University's Rules of Decorum.
 The Hearing Panel is responsible for maintaining an orderly, fair, and respectful hearing and will have broad authority to respond to disruptive or harassing behaviors, including adjourning the hearing or excluding the offending individual, regardless of whether that individual is a Party, witness, or advisor.

 Should a Party fail to attend the hearing, the hearing may continue in their absence, provided the absent Party was duly notified of the scheduled hearing date.
-During any hearing, the College will make all evidence subject to the Parties' inspection and review available to give each party an equal opportunity to refer to the evidence during the hearing.
+During any hearing, the University will make all evidence subject to the Parties' inspection and review available to give each party an equal opportunity to refer to the evidence during the hearing.

 The Order of the Hearing